mjansrud/TDT4145-Database/README.md

 # TDT4145-Database
-A simple progrem which implements a simple diary in Java by creating functionality showing typical usecases, such as to register trainings, to retrieve data about sessions and collect training notes.
+A simple program which implements a diary in Java by creating functionality showing typical usecases, such as to register trainings, to retrieve data about sessions and collect training notes.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.